danielkingori/Library-Management-System-API/README.md

 ## API Endpoints

-Register as library member : `/api/register/`
+Register as a library member : `/api/register/`

 Login to get the Access & Refresh tokens : `/api/auth/`